jennytoo/tiedye/README.md

 * Show all dyes or only those you've unlocked (shows all possible colors, these may or may not be available in game)
 * Display dyes in a grid or using a long listing showing the dye gradient and name
 * Search for dyes by name
+* Searching for dyes by entering the name or choosing with a color picker

 Planned Features

-* Searching for dyes by color
 * Show names for unknown dyes
 * Sort dyes by collection
 * Show where dyes can be found
 * Sort/Filter by quality/price

+Possible:

+* Move some display options to a configuration window